deltachat/deltachat-pages/_posts/2023-01-23-mailadm-mailcow-setup-guide.md

 ## Create DNS Entries

-If you don't have a domain yet, we recommend to use [njal.la](https://njal.la) to buy a .net or .org domain for 15€ a year.
+If you don't have a domain yet, you can use a service like [njal.la](https://njal.la) to buy a .net or .org domain for 15€ a year.
 You can pay with PayPal, Bitcoin, or Monero.

 Let's assume:
 - you bought example.org.
 For now you only want a mail server, but you think